-As of December 31, 2022 and 2021, the Company had no accrued interest or penalties related to uncertain tax positions and no amounts have been recognized in the Company's consolidated statement of operations.
-Due to NOLs and tax credit carry forwards that remain unutilized, income tax returns for tax years from all years remain subject to examination by the taxing jurisdictions.
+As of December 31, 2023 and 2022, the Company had no accrued interest or penalties related to uncertain tax positions and no amounts have been recognized in the Company's consolidated statements of operations.
+Due to NOLs and tax credit carryforwards that remain unutilized, income tax returns for tax years from all years remain subject to examination by the taxing jurisdictions.
 The NOL carryforwards remain subject to review until utilized.